Gain-Scheduling Data-Enabled Predictive Control for Nonlinear Systems with Linearized Operating Regions: Gain-Scheduled DeePC

 Switching between Hankel matrices may introduce discontinuities in the predicted trajectories, as each regional data set represents a distinct local linear approximation of the nonlinear system.
 The use of composite regions mitigates these effects by sharing data from two adjacent operating regimes, ensuring that the DeePC predictor varies smoothly when the scheduling variable crosses a boundary.
 This reduces abrupt changes in the optimizer and improves the consistency of the closed-loop behavior.
 Since switching only replaces the data matrices in \eqref{eq:DeePC} and does not alter the structure of the optimization problem itself, the online formulation remains unchanged.

-Feasibility of the GS-DeePC optimization problem is preserved through two mechanisms.
+Feasibility of the GS-DeePC optimization problem is supported by two mechanisms.
 First, composite regions provide overlapping local linearizations, increasing the likelihood that the active predictor remains compatible with the initialization during transitions.
 Second, standard DeePC regularization through $\lambda_g$ and $\lambda_{ini}$ ensures feasibility under mild inconsistencies between data sets, weak nonlinearities, or measurement noise \citep{Coulson_2019}.
-Because each (composite) region is constructed from locally consistent data and satisfies Assumption~5, the GS-DeePC controller inherits the practical stability and robustness properties of DeePC within each region. \\ \textit{Remark 2:} While a formal global stability proof under switching is beyond the scope of this work, the combination of composite regions and regularization provides a pragmatic mechanism that ensures smooth, stable closed-loop behavior in all numerical experiments.
+Because each (composite) region is constructed from locally consistent data and satisfies Assumption~5, the GS-DeePC controller inherits the practical stability and robustness properties of DeePC within each region. \\ \textit{Remark 2:} While a formal global feasibility and stability proof under switching is beyond the scope of this work, the combination of composite regions and regularization provides a pragmatic mechanism that ensures smooth, stable closed-loop behavior in all numerical experiments.

-\textbf{Assumption 5:} The nonlinear system is partitioned into a sufficiently large number of regions $\{M_i\}_{i=1}^{M_n}$ such that, within each region $M_i$ and each composite region $C_i$, the input--output data used to construct the corresponding Hankel matrices $H_{C_i}$ and $H_{M_i}$ is generated by a locally linear or weakly nonlinear dynamics that is well approximated by an LTI representation on that region.
-Consequently, the DeePC controller operating on $H_{C_i}$ or $H_{M_i}$ satisfies the theoretical assumptions required in \citep{Coulson_2019, Berberich_2020} (persistence of excitation, data consistency, and feasibility) when constrained to the region boundaries $b_{C,i}$ or $b_i$, respectively.
+\textbf{Assumption 5:} The nonlinear system is partitioned into a sufficiently large number of regions $n$ such that, within each region $M_i$ and each composite region $C_i$, the input-output data used to construct the corresponding Hankel matrices $\mathscr{H}_{i}(u)$, $\mathscr{H}_{i}(y)$ and $\mathscr{H}_{C,i}(u)$, $\mathscr{H}_{C,i}(y)$ is generated by a locally linear or weakly nonlinear dynamics that is well approximated by an LTI representation on that region.
+Consequently, the DeePC controller operating on these local Hankel matrices satisfies the theoretical assumptions required in \citep{Coulson_2019, Berberich_2020} (persistence of excitation, data consistency, and feasibility) when constrained to the region boundaries $b_i$ or $b_{C,i}$, respectively.